encrypter15/RestaurantThemeWP/README.md

 ## Description

-RestaurantTheme is a fully functional WordPress theme for restaurants, inspired by the Elegant Themes Restaurant Layout Pack.
+RestaurantTheme is a fully functional WordPress theme for restaurants.
 It features pages for Home, About, Menu, Shop, Gallery, Blog, Contact, and Reservation.
 Built for WordPress, it includes a custom slider plugin (RestaurantSlider), WooCommerce integration for the shop, and optional Google Analytics tracking.
 The theme is responsive, SEO-optimized, and designed for deployment on a hosting provider’s WordPress site.

 ### Features
 - **Multi-Page Design**: Pages for all restaurant needs.